goforj/execx/README.md

 ### <a id="pdeathsig"></a>Pdeathsig

-Pdeathsig is a no-op on non-Linux Unix platforms.
+Pdeathsig is a no-op on Windows.

 _Example: pdeathsig_